 This example shows how to use the MQTT.fx desktop client to subscribe to a channel.
 MQTT.fx is a JavaFX based MQTT client.
 This example uses the ThingSpeak MQTT legacy interface.

-Obtain the channel information.
+1) Obtain the channel information.
 For a public channel, you need only the channel ID.
-Private channels also require the Read API Key.
-The channel ID is available on the upper left of the main landing page for your channel.
+For a private channel, you additionally need the read API key.
+The channel ID is available at the upper left of the main landing page for your channel.

-In the Connection Profile dialog box, enter the Broker
+2) In the Connection Profile dialog box, enter the